ramanathan23/system-design/scalability-and-performance.md

 - **Video Encoding and Adaptive Streaming**: Video content is encoded in multiple resolutions and bitrates, and adaptive streaming technologies ensure users receive the best quality based on their internet connection.

-## 3. Exploring the Tradeoffs in the Use Case

-### Navigating Challenges and Tradeoffs
-The utilization of Scalability and Performance in the Video Streaming Service introduces specific challenges and trade-offs:

-- **Scalability Costs**: Implementing horizontal scaling can lead to increased infrastructure costs as more servers or resources are required to handle higher traffic loads.

-- **Content Delivery Costs**: Utilizing CDNs incurs expenses for data transfer and CDN services, which may add to operational expenses.

-- **Complexity**: Managing video encoding, adaptive streaming, and CDN integration adds complexity to content delivery and requires specialized expertise.
+**Tech Stack Implementation:**

+- **Horizontal Scaling**: This is achieved through container orchestration tools like Kubernetes, which automatically scale the number of containers based on traffic and resource usage.

+- **Content Delivery Networks (CDNs)**: CDNs are integrated into the service's infrastructure, enabling global content distribution.
+Popular CDNs include Akamai, Cloudflare, and Amazon CloudFront.

+- **Video Encoding and Adaptive Streaming**: Video content is encoded into various formats (e.g., H.264, H.265, VP9) and adaptive streaming protocols like MPEG-DASH and HLS are used.
+Encoding can be done using tools like FFmpeg or cloud-based encoding services.

-## 4. Evaluating the Pros and Cons of Scalability and Performance
+## 3. Evaluating the Pros and Cons of Scalability and Performance

 ### Weighing Advantages and Disadvantages
 Scalability and Performance offer several compelling advantages: